withastro/docs/src/pages/en/core-concepts/project-structure-new.md

 description: Learn how to structure a project with Astro.
 ---

-> TODO(sarah): INTRO - what is this guide for? who is it for?

-## Project Structure
+Your new Astro project generated from the `create-astro` CLI wizard already includes some files and folders.
+Others, you will create yourself and add to Astro's existing file structure.

+Here's how an Astro project is organized, and the some files you will find in your new project.

+## Directories and Files

 Astro leverages an opinionated folder layout for your project.
-Every Astro project include the following magic directories and files:
+Every Astro project root should include the following directories and files:

 - `src/*` - Your project source code (components, pages, styles, etc.)
 - `public/*` - Your non-code, unprocessed assets (fonts, icons, etc.)
 - `package.json` - A project manifest.
+- `astro.config.mjs` - An Astro configuration file. (optional)

-### Example
+### Example Project Tree

 A common project directory might look like this: